itf/led-curtain-2/README.md

 [] frame update / audio update done outside the ui, so it can be called from isolate

-[] add previous pattern to pattern input
+[] add previous pattern to pattern input to implement nice transitions

 [] add code to run on a raspberry pi, communicating with the LED strips

+[x] create save with arguments

-[] create save with arguments and default arguments
+[] create save with  default arguments

-[] make it possible to save functions.
+[x] make it possible to save functions.